 (505) 8435 3001

-Federico Arturo Gurdián Sacasa is Managing Partner of García & Bodán in Managua, Nicaragua, Head of the Corporate and Transactional practice of the firm and Director of García & Bodán Trust Company.
+Federico Arturo Gurdián Sacasa is Managing Partner of García & Bodán Managua, Nicaragua, Regional Director of the Corporate and Transactional practice of the firm and Director of García & Bodán Trust Company.

 He has been part of the firm since its inception in 2000, in 2005 was promoted to Partner and in 2009 moved for a period of two years to García & Bodán in El Salvador as Managing Partner.